cds-snc/gcds-docs/src/en/components/details/design.md

 ## Details anatomy

-This is an anatomy of the open details component.
+This is an anatomy of the expanded details component.
 By default, the content is collapsed.

 <ol class="anatomy-list">
   <li>The <strong>details title</strong> summarizes the details content.
 Label text is in sentence case (only the initial letter is capitalized).</li>
-  <li>The <strong>caret</strong> and the <strong>details title</strong> toggle the content display.
-The caret indicates if the component is currently open or closed.
-When it's open, revealing the details text, the caret points to details content.</li>
+  <li>The <strong>caret</strong> and the details title toggle the content display.
+The caret indicates if the component is currently expanded or collapsed.
+When it's expanded, revealing the details text, the caret points to details content.</li>
   <li>The <strong>content</strong> displays any text and images that the reader can choose to expand or collapse.</li>
 </ol>

-### Open details
+### Expanded details

 <img class="b-sm b-default p-300" src="/images/en/components/anatomy/gcds-details-anatomy-open.svg" alt="Learn more about this topic taxonomy with three labels: details title, icon and content.
 Details title pointing at Learn more about this topic.
 Learn more about this topic is greyed blue font underlined.
 Icon pointed at a dark blue triangle arrow infront of the details title.
 When the arrow is selected it points down to show Additional information."/>

-### Closed details
+### Collapsed details

 <img class="b-sm b-default p-300" src="/images/en/components/anatomy/gcds-details-anatomy-closed.svg" alt="Learn more about this topic taxonomy with two labels: details title and icon.
 The details title pointing at Learn more about this topic.
 Learn more about this topic is dark font underlined.
 Icon pointed at a dark blue triangle arrow infront of the details title."/>